NaibDihan/Orange_HRM_Automation/README.md

 - JDK LTS Version
 - NODEJS LTS Version
 - Gradle
-- Allure ( If want to generate Allure report)
+- Allure ( If you want to generate an Allure report )

 ## Preferred IDE
 - Intellij